Autoimmune Disease in Women

 Autoimmunity and Women

-Even though there is some universally accepted knowledge about autoimmunity, its victims — mainly women — have suffered from a lack of focus and a scattered research approach.
-For example, autoimmunity is known to have a genetic component and tends to cluster in families as different autoimmune diseases.
-In some families, a mother may have lupus; her son, juvenile diabetes; her sister, antiphospholipid syndrome; and her grandmother, rheumatoid arthritis.
+In addition, women who have an autoimmune disease have suffered from a lack of focus and a scattered research approach.
+For example, autoimmunity is known to have a genetic basis and tends to cluster in families as different autoimmune diseases — a mother may have lupus; her daughter, juvenile diabetes and Hashimoto’s thyroiditis; her sister, Graves’ disease; and her grandmother, rheumatoid arthritis.

-There is a significant need for more collaboration and cross fertilization of basic autoimmune research.
-Research that focuses on the etiology of all autoimmune related diseases rather than a singular autoimmune disease will bring us to the root causes of these diseases rather than the superficial level of treating the symptoms after the disease has had its destructive effects.
-At the present time, there is very little focus on basic autoimmune research, even though one in five Americans has an autoimmune related disease.
+4. Facilitating more collaboration and cross fertilization of basic autoimmune research.
+Research that focuses on the etiology of all autoimmune related diseases will bring us to the root causes of these diseases rather than the superficial level of treating the symptoms after the disease has had its destructive effects.

 1. Walsh, SJ, LM.
 Autoimmune Diseases: A Leading Cause of Death among Young and Middle-Aged Women in the United States.
 American Journal of Public Health.
 2000;90:1463-1465